-Figures 12 and 13 demonstrate that scheduling with the optimal α can still significantly outperform LDF and EDF even when the schedule implementation is imperfect.
-However, as expected from the trends in Figure 10, the performance gain may be much reduced.
 Furthermore, the performance gain reduction is the most severe when λ is small or when t{max} is large.
 These are also the cases where, under perfect scheduling, the performance gain is the largest.
 Hence, imperfect schedule implementation, even when the scheduling deviation is moderate (i.e., $\sigma = 0.5$), can effectively undermine the advantage of optimal scheduling.
-This underlines the significance of designing robust schedule implementation schemes for multimedia communication in multihop wireless networks.
+This underlines the significance of designing robust schedule implementation schemes for ad hoc networks.

-VI.
-CONCLUSIONS
+6. CONCLUSIONS

-In this paper, we have considered the optimization of a lifetime-distance factor, α , which represents the relative weights assigned to the remaining distance and the remaining lifetime of a packet to determine its priority in a cross-layer multihop transmission schedule.
-The optimal α minimizes over all MLA schedules the probability of packet loss due to excessive end-to-end delay.
+In this paper, we have considered the optimization of a lifetime-distance factor, α , which represents the relative weights assigned to the remaining distance and the remaining lifetime of a packet to determine its priority in a multihop transmission schedule.
+The optimal α minimizes, over all MLA schedules, the probability of packet loss due to excessive end-to-end delay.
 Our investigation is based on a numerical analysis framework utilizing a double recursive construction of scrambling non-homogeneous Markov chains.
-The numerical evaluation results are shown to provide accurate representation of actual system performance when the packet loss probability is moderate and the source packet inter-arrival has moderate amount of variance.
-Furthermore, the proposed analysis framework is applicable to a wide range of overlapping and non-overlapping contention area configurations in ad hoc networks, mesh networks, and multihop wireline networks, as well as a wide variety of packet arrival patterns.
+The numerical evaluation results are shown to provide accurate representation of actual system performance when the packet loss probability is moderate.
+Furthermore, the proposed analysis framework is applicable to a wide range of overlapping and non-overlapping contention area configurations in ad hoc networks, mesh networks, and multihop wireline networks.